leberns/opendev/AgentsLab/README.md

   export GITHUB_TOKEN="YOUR-GITHUB-PAT"
   ```

+- change the code to use chat clients with

 ### Prerequisites for Azure (Optional)

-If you like to run the Labs that depend on Azure (like using the Azure CosmosBD).
+If you like to run the Labs that depend on Azure (like the ones using the Azure CosmosBD database).

 - [Azure account](https://portal.azure.com/)